damianham/damianham.github.io/_posts/2017-11-13-crystal-on-debian-stretch.markdown

 ```
 Open a browser and visit http://localhost:3000 and say hello to your running crystal application.

-I am building a single page application using [PREACT](https://preactjs.com/) and using Kemal as the JSON api.
-I won't be interacting with a database but check out the list in [awesome-crystal](https://github.com/veelenga/awesome-crystal) for your database driver and ORM needs.
+A good choice for building a single page application would be [PREACT](https://preactjs.com/) and using Kemal as the JSON api.
+For database access check out the list in [awesome-crystal](https://github.com/veelenga/awesome-crystal) for your database driver and ORM needs.

 You have noticed of course that I am prefixing the crystal command with the LD_LIBRARY_PATH=...
 You don't want to have to type this all the time do you ?
+You could add this to your environment profile however I like to keep things isolated from my base workstation.
+I use rbenv for isolated Ruby and Gems installations which neatly sets up my environment on a per project basis but I didn't find anything similar for crystal.

-No worries you don't have to, npm and gulp to the rescue.
-I am building the frontend in Javascript (Preact) so I am using npm to manage dependencies.
+No worries, npm and gulp to the rescue.
+I am building the frontend of my apps in Javascript (Preact) bundled with Webpack so I am using npm to manage dependencies.
 I can also use npm to run commands.
 Let's initialise our project with npm and set it up
 ```sh
 npm init
 ```